 Although it’s been more than thirty years now, I can still vividly remember the moment I first realized that a new little life was forming inside of me.
-At that time, I was still in college and not really planning on adding to my family.
+At that time, I was still in college and my husband and I were not really planning on adding to our family.

 The nurse at the on-campus clinic where I had my pregnancy test done, was so used to dealing with unwanted pregnancies, that she was ready to commiserate with me on my unfortunate condition, until she realized that it was actually good news!

 Before even considering how a new baby would impact my life, I experienced that first joyful knowledge that a little person was busy developing inside the nice warm place my body had provided for him.

 The point is, by the time that moment came, the baby was already six weeks along, and had been counting on me to provide all the nutrients he would need to eventually develop into a strong healthy newborn.

 One of those nutrients is a B Vitamin called Folate or Folic Acid.
 Although it is needed in very small amounts, about 600 micrograms a day for pregnant moms, Folic Acid is of monumental importance in new cell formation and the prevention of birth defects.
 So even if you are not now pregnant, if you could become pregnant, you need to maintain a healthy diet, which includes getting enough folate.

 Besides a vitamin supplement, some good sources of Folate are Green Leafy Vegetables, Fortified Grain Products, Legumes, Seeds, Liver and Citrus Fruits.
 These sources provide a lot of opportunities for you to choose foods that are rich in Folate.
 A salad made of dark greens and garnished with sunflower seeds is just one example.
 Chili made with several types of beans served with a whole-grain, even seeded, roll is another.